-The Proponent noted that for both LSMOC and LMOC, high flows during operation of the channels are anticipated to impede wildlife movement by deterring wildlife (including ungulates, semi-aquatic furbearers and amphibians) from entering the channels, and elevating mortality risk for furbearers and ungulates due to potential drowning and reduced escape cover.30 The Proponent noted there were a limited number of mitigation measures that could apply to reduce Project effects to wildlife movement, particularly when the WCSs are open.
-However, the Proponent indicated there would be several potential locations where wildlife could cross the channels, including armoured sections (i.e. approximate maximum size of 100 millimeters diameter rock) of the channels, at inlets and outlets, at bridge crossing locations, at WCSs, and at the LSMOC between the first drop structure and Lake Winnipeg.
+The Proponent noted that for both LSMOC and LMOC, high flows during operation of the channels are anticipated to impede wildlife movement by deterring wildlife (including ungulates, semi-aquatic furbearers and amphibians) from entering the channels, and elevating mortality risk for furbearers and ungulates due to potential drowning and reduced escape cover.30 The Proponent noted there were a limited number of mitigation measures that could apply to reduce Project effects to wildlife movement, particularly when WCS are open, however, the Proponent has committed to several wildlife crossing locations, including primarily at inlets, outlets, bridge crossing locations, WCSs and at the LSMOC between the first drop structure and Lake Winnipeg.
 Spoil pile breaks would be located to create wildlife cover by breaking up sightlines (spoil pile breaks would be at lower elevations and less visible to predators).
 The Proponent identified potential crossing locations and spoil pile breaks, but specific locations have not been confirmed.